9.1 Reviewing eligibility

 Where the assistance amount for a benefit unit is reduced due to non-compliance, any assets belonging to the non-compliant individual are still included in the total assets for the benefit unit.
 In addition, any income received by the non-compliant individual is still included in the calculation of assistance for the benefit unit during the period of ineligibility.
 Earnings exemptions and child care deductions continue to apply.

-If the recipient relocates to another Ontario Works geographic area, the conditions of ineligibility remain applicable.
-Conditions of ineligibility are tied to the recipient, not the geographic area.
+If the individual relocates to another Ontario Works geographic area, the conditions of ineligibility remain applicable.
+Conditions of ineligibility are tied to the individual, not the geographic area.

-An internal review can be requested by a recipient for decisions of ineligibility or reduction of assistance, and may be appealed to the Social Benefits Tribunal.
+An internal review can be requested by an individual for decisions of ineligibility or reduction of assistance and may be appealed to the Social Benefits Tribunal.

 Reasonableness test

-The focus of the reasonableness test should be to determine if non-compliance was intentional or if it was the result of an employment barrier or factor affecting the employability outside the recipient’s control.
+The focus of the reasonableness test should be to determine if non-compliance was intentional or if it was the result of a barrier or factor affecting their employability outside the individual’s control.

-A determination of reasonableness should be made in accordance with current business practices and should be based on the “best fit” between a recipient’s interest and/or skills and available opportunities.
+A determination of reasonableness should be made in accordance with current business practices and should be based on the “best fit” between a recipient’s interest, needs and/or skills and available opportunities.

 Reasonable criteria could include: